 Thursday: The site opens Thursday at noon Central Daylight Time.
 Come in, register, set up your camp, and meet folks.
 All cars must be moved to the parking area after unloading.
 Be sure to read the Schedule & Info Booklet you will be given at check-in!
 This will have the schedule, last-minute changes to site rules, and important emergency information.
 We'll have a Trade Blanket Thursday evening, so bring something to trade!

 Friday: Again, for all Friday arrivals, all cars must be moved to the parking area after unloading.
 Classes will begin Friday afternoon; there will be an opening ritual that evening, followed by a drum circle.

 Saturday:Classes and workshops continue.
 If you are staying off-site, plan to arrive by 9:00 a.m. each day to avoid missing classes.
 There is a POT-LUCK feast Saturday night; see "meals" below for info.
-We'll top off the day with live music by Mama Gina, drumming, and general revelry.
+We'll top off the day with a wake for Saleena, a dear friend who recently passed.